 One of the shorter day trips from Hyderabad, Anantagiri hills lies about 80 kilometers south of the city, next to the town of Vikarabad.
 Though there’s just a single main road running along the top of the hills, and no real settlement, you can still do quite a few things in and around the place.
 For starters, there are a few viewpoints from which you can admire the surrounding plains.
 And the dense scrub forests that the hills are covered in are great for trekking and bird-watching.
 The Anantha Padmanabha Swamy temple is also quite popular.

 Lastly, if you’re planning to stay a little longer, there’s a sprawling government resort with decent rooms and a basic restaurant.
 Rooms need to be booked online beforehand, though.
 Make sure you book well in advance, because this is one of the more popular weekend getaways from Hyderabad.

 How to get to Anantagiri Hills

 To get there, turn off the Outer Ring Road (ORR) at the Himayathsagar exit and follow the Vikarabad highway.
 When you enter Vikarabad, keep going until you hit a ‘T’ junction, and then turn left.
 About two kilometers later, there’s a fork in the road.
-Stay on the right, because the road on the left is one-way in the opposite direction (to right is one-way up the hill, and to the left is one-way back down).
+Stay on the right, because the road on the left is one-way in the opposite direction (to the right is one-way up the hill, and to the left is one-way back down; don’t ask me why it isn’t the other way around).

 Distance: 90 km | Things to see and do: Large cathedral, hill-top fort, rock temple at a river confluence, lake with crumbling colonial buildings, wildlife sanctuary.